Open-Faced BLTs

 Instructions

-• In a medium bowl place the red wine vinegar and shallot, sprinkle lightly with salt and pepper, let sit for 5 minutes then add the olive oil.
-Slice the tomatoes into ¼-inch rounds and half-moons then set aside separate from the dressing.
+• In a medium bowl, combine the vinegar and shallot; season lightly with salt and pepper.Let stand for 5 minutes, then whisk in the olive oil.
+Slice the tomatoes into ¼-inch rounds, then into half-moons; reserve.

-• Spread the mayo on the toasted bread then lay the tomato slices over.
-Sprinkle the tomatoes with flake salt.
-Add the mixed greens and basil to the vinaigrette bowl, toss well to coat each leaf.
+• Spread the mayo on the toasted bread; lay the tomato slices over.
+Sprinkle the tomatoes with flaky sea salt.
+Add the mixed greens and basil to the bowl with the vinaigrette bowl; toss to coat.

 Share on Pinterest!Pin at @Butcher_Box!